 - If your battery is completely drained, a Surface Dock may not be able to fully charge your device.
 Instead, use the power supply that shipped with the device.
 After your device has charged with the power supply for five minutes, again use the Surface Dock to continue charging.

-- Perform a complete restart. – Press and hold the power button of your device for around 30 seconds and then release it.
+- Force shutdown and restart your Surface – Press and hold the power button of your device for around 30 seconds and then release it.
 In the meantime, you may see changes on the Surface Pro screen, ignore them and don’t release the Power button until 30 seconds ends.
-Press and hold the power button and the volume-up button on the edge of your Surface at the same time for about 15 seconds until the Surface logo pops up and then release them.
-Wait for about 10 seconds then Press the power button to turn it on.
+Press and hold the power button and the volume-up button on the edge of your Surface at the same time for about 15 seconds until the Surface logo pops up and then releases them.
+Wait for about 10 seconds then press the power button to turn it on.

 - If you’re interested in purchasing a replacement, or upgrading your power supply, see Microsoft Surface power supplies at the Microsoft Store.